 Star Citizen is being billed as a return to form for PC gaming and the space combat genre.
 It's to be bigger than the rest, more open than the rest, and more detailed than the rest, especially in regard to ship design and handling—the official bullet points describe full rigid body simulation, "Dynamic Ship Maneuverability," and meaningful component decisions.
 Tasty stuff, but just a sweet glaze of promises on top of the rich, substantial detail filling we're after—and now we have a little more of it.

-), which details the design plans for the engineering and customization of the ships we'll be piloting through its ambitious universe.
+Roberts Space Industries has given us a sneak peek at the next Star Citizen development update (now posted here ), which details the design plans for the engineering and customization of the ships we'll be piloting through its ambitious universe.
 Pace yourself—blueprints and spreadsheets are very filling.

 The big ideas

 "One of the most important rules to remember is that the most expensive parts may not be the right tool for the job, and that even the most decked-out ship can be bested by a skilled pilot in a lesser craft," reads the update.
 "Our job was to create a system that honored this promise: one where upgrades meant building a ship that speaks to your personal preferences rather than one that's simply the acknowledged all-around best option."

 Customization that rewards ingenuity and mechanical understanding over stat vs. stat showdowns sounds brilliant, but like all of Star Citizen's ideas, it's easier said than done.
 RSI explains how it plans to accomplish the ship and component balancing feat with detailed resource management: